Northern England, 1798

-Even huddled on my bed, with the heavy curtains of the canopy drawn tight, and the door to my room firmly closed, I couldn’t escape her terror.
+Even huddled on my bed, with the heavy curtains of the canopy drawn tight and the door to my room firmly closed, I couldn’t escape her terror.
 These were not the stifled groans I remembered from when she had delivered my younger sister, Amelia, into the world.
 These were the ungodly howls of the damned.
-They were insidious.
-Seditious.
-And the longer they persisted, the more pervasive they became.
+They were inescapable, insidious, and the longer they persisted, the more pervasive they became.

 “The baby’s coming.
 Go fetch Mrs. Norris,” she had told me.

 I had torn from the room in a frenzy of flying limbs, tripping over my skirts as I shouted down the halls in search of our housekeeper.

 “It’s only a baby.
 No need to panic,” the aging woman had scolded when I found her.

 I wondered if I should be panicking now.
 How long must this go on?
 How much torment could someone endure before succumbing to the abyss?

 The door to my room crashed open, startling me so violently that I nearly toppled from my mattress.

 “Kit?” came the frantic call of my twin brother, Marcus.

 I crawled to the edge of my bed and wrenched the curtains open, nearly blinding myself.
 I hadn’t expected the sun to be shining.
 I had expected the gloom of night, for, locked in the prison of my mother’s pain, I had lost all sense of time and reason.